By the end of this section, you will be able to:

 When citizens do vote, how do they make their decisions?
 The election environment is complex and most voters don’t have time to research everything about the candidates and issues.
 Yet they will need to make a fully rational assessment of the choices for an elected office.
 To meet this goal, they tend to take shortcuts.

 One popular shortcut is simply to vote using party affiliation.
 Many political scientists consider party-line voting to be rational behavior because citizens register for parties based upon either position preference or socialization.
 Similarly, candidates align with parties based upon their issue positions.
-A Democrat who votes for a Democrat is very likely selecting the candidate closest to his or her personal ideology.
+A Democrat who votes for a Democrat is very likely selecting the candidate closest to the voter's personal ideology.
 While party identification is a voting cue, it also makes for a logical decision.

-Voters make decisions based upon candidates’ physical characteristics, such as attractiveness or facial features.102 They may also vote based on gender or race, because they assume the elected official will make policy decisions based on a demographic shared with the voters.
+Voters make decisions based upon candidates’ physical characteristics, such as attractiveness or facial features.114 They may also vote based on gender or race, because they assume the elected official will make policy decisions based on a demographic shared with the voters.
 Candidates are very aware of voters’ focus on these non-political traits.
-In 2008, a sizable portion of the electorate wanted to vote for either Hillary Clinton or Barack Obama because they offered new demographics—either the first woman or the first black president.
-Demographics hurt John McCain that year, because many people believed that at 71 he was too old to be president.103 Hillary Clinton faced this situation again in 2016 as she became the first female nominee from a major party.
-In essence, attractiveness can make a candidate appear more competent, which in turn can help him or her ultimately win.104
+In 2008, a sizable portion of the electorate wanted to vote for either Hillary Clinton or Barack Obama because they offered new demographics—either the first woman or the first Black president.
+Demographics hurt John McCain that year, because many people believed that at 71 he was too old to be president.115 Hillary Clinton faced this situation again in 2016 as she became the first woman nominee from a major party.
+In essence, attractiveness can make a candidate appear more competent, which in turn can help him or her ultimately win.116 The 2020 election had a bit of everything.
+While the two major party nominees were older White men, as was the last-standing Democrat other than Biden, Bernie Sanders, (older even than McCain was in 2008), there were many diverse candidates of different ages who ran for the Democratic nomination.
+Three women, all U.S. senators, ran serious and competitive campaigns: Elizabeth Warren, Amy Klobuchar, and Kamala Harris (who was tapped for vice president).
+Representative Tulsi Gabbard (D-HI) ran as well.
+In terms of race and ethnicity, Harris is of Black and South Asian descent, Senator Cory Booker is Black, former HUD Secretary Julián Castro is Latino, and Tulsi Gabbard and entrepreneur Andrew Yang are of Asian-American/Pacific Islander descent.

 Aside from party identification and demographics, voters will also look at issues or the economy when making a decision.
 For some single-issue voters, a candidate’s stance on abortion rights will be a major factor, while other voters may look at the candidates’ beliefs on the Second Amendment and gun control.
 Single-issue voting may not require much more effort by the voter than simply using party identification; however, many voters are likely to seek out a candidate’s position on a multitude of issues before making a decision.
 They will use the information they find in several ways.

 Retrospective voting occurs when the voter looks at the candidate’s past actions and the past economic climate and makes a decision only using these factors.
 This behavior may occur during economic downturns or after political scandals, when voters hold politicians accountable and do not wish to give the representative a second chance.
-Pocketbook voting occurs when the voter looks at his or her personal finances and circumstances to decide how to vote.
+Pocketbook voting occurs when voters look at their personal finances and circumstances to decide how to vote.
 Someone having a harder time finding employment or seeing investments suffer during a particular candidate or party’s control of government will vote for a different candidate or party than the incumbent.
 Prospective voting occurs when the voter applies information about a candidate’s past behavior to decide how the candidate will act in the future.
-For example, will the candidate’s voting record or actions help the economy and better prepare him or her to be president during an economic downturn?
+For example, will the candidate’s voting record or actions help the economy and better prepare the candidate to be president during an economic downturn?
 The challenge of this voting method is that the voters must use a lot of information, which might be conflicting or unrelated, to make an educated guess about how the candidate will perform in the future.
 Voters do appear to rely on prospective and retrospective voting more often than on pocketbook voting.

 In some cases, a voter may cast a ballot strategically.
-In these cases, a person may vote for a second- or third-choice candidate, either because his or her preferred candidate cannot win or in the hope of preventing another candidate from winning.
-This type of voting is likely to happen when there are multiple candidates for one position or multiple parties running for one seat.105 In Florida and Oregon, for example, Green Party voters (who tend to be liberal) may choose to vote for a Democrat if the Democrat might otherwise lose to a Republican.
-Similarly, in Georgia, while a Libertarian may be the preferred candidate, the voter would rather have the Republican candidate win over the Democrat and will vote accordingly.106
+In these cases, a person may vote for a second- or third-choice candidate, either because the preferred candidate cannot win or in the hope of preventing another candidate from winning.
+This type of voting is likely to happen when there are multiple candidates for one position or multiple parties running for one seat.117 In Florida and Oregon, for example, Green Party voters (who tend to be liberal) may choose to vote for a Democrat if the Democrat might otherwise lose to a Republican.
+Similarly, in Georgia, while a Libertarian may be the preferred candidate, the voter would rather have the Republican candidate win over the Democrat and will vote accordingly.118

 One other way voters make decisions is through incumbency.
 In essence, this is retrospective voting, but it requires little of the voter.
 In congressional and local elections, incumbents win reelection up to 90 percent of the time, a result called the incumbency advantage.
 What contributes to this advantage and often persuades competent challengers not to run?
 First, incumbents have name recognition and voting records.
 The media is more likely to interview them because they have advertised their name over several elections and have voted on legislation affecting the state or district.
 Incumbents also have won election before, which increases the odds that political action committees and interest groups will give them money; most interest groups will not give money to a candidate destined to lose.

 Gerrymandering helps local legislative candidates and members of the House of Representatives, who win reelection over 90 percent of the time.
 Senators and presidents do not benefit from gerrymandering because they are not running in a district.
 Presidents and senators win states, so they benefit only from war chests and name recognition.
-This is one reason why senators running in 2014, for example, won reelection only 82 percent of the time.109
+This is one reason why senators running in 2020, for example, won reelection only 84 percent of the time, while the U.S. House rate was 95 percent.121